 If you are running out of room on the canvas, just click your mouse somewhere in the empty canvas space and move your mouse.
 You have an infinite canvas to work with.

-A goal represents a business objective that you are trying to achieve in your marketing strategy - like submitting a web form.
+A goal starts a campaign and represents a business objective that you are trying to achieve in your marketing strategy - like submitting a web form.

 Name a Goal

 Once you drag a goal onto the canvas, you can name it.
-The name is for your internal use for you to know where your customers are in the sequence - your audience will not see the name.
+The name can reference where your customers are in the sequence - your audience will not see the name.

 A campaign sequence is a scheduled series of communications and processes that are set in motion when a campaign goal is achieved.
 Sequences deliver time-release messages to a contact, update the contact record (e.g. tags), and assign tasks or send internal process notifications to Infusionsoft users.